 Coma Patient Monitoring

-Our NSICUs use several monitoring devices to help us assess and observe the brain activity of patients in comas.
-Research shows that patients who receive specialized care at a neurointensive care unit following brain surgery or a neurologic emergency (such as stroke or traumatic brain injury) achieve better outcomes, increased quality of life, and shorter hospital stays.
+Our NSICUs use several monitoring devices to help us assess and observe the brain activity of patients.
+Research shows that patients who receive specialized care at an NSICU following a neuro-emergency (such as stroke or traumatic brain injury) or brain surgery achieve better outcomes, including a better quality of life, and shorter hospital stays.

 If you or your loved one has experienced a neurological and neurosurgical illness, we monitor you very closely so that we can quickly detect and treat any potential problems.
 Patients in a coma may require non-invasive and invasive monitoring techniques so that we can carefully track what is happening and address it.

-We use a variety of devices to measure intracranial pressure, brain blood flow, brain oxygen, abnormal electrical activities, seizures, measure blood pressure, and cardiac output monitoring.
+We use a variety of devices to measure intracranial pressure, brain blood flow, brain oxygen, abnormal electrical activities, seizures, blood pressure, and cardiac output.
 We also use radiological imaging as needed, including computerized tomography (CT) scans, magnetic resonance imaging, and angiographic imaging.
-The most common tools in the NCCU are:
+The most common tools in the NSICU are:

 - Therapeutic temperature management